The Human Trafficking Foundation grew out of the All-Party Parliamentary Group on Human Trafficking and Modern Slavery with three objectives:

 HTF provides the secretariat to the All-Party Parliamentary Group on Human Trafficking and Modern Slavery.
 The Group is co-chaired by Vernon Coaker MP and Baroness Butler-Sloss, who were elected in September 2017.
 The Group played a significant part in the passage of the Modern Slavery Act, ensuring that additional clauses were added to the original draft.
 It now looks to make sure the legislation is effectively implemented.

 The Foundation is working to equip the 32 London boroughs to identify, support and assist victims of human trafficking, in light of the new Modern Slavery Act 2015 and Care Act 2014, which present local authorities with new statutory duties.
-As a result of this work Human Trafficking is now included in the Mayor's Policing Plan for London.

 The National Advisory Forum is made up of NGOs, service providers and other experts from across the UK anti-trafficking sector.
 It provides an opportunity to stay up to date on policy developments, to network and engage in dialogue with Parliamentarians and policy-makers, bringing together over 90 NGOs, academics, police, civil servants and other experts.